 Upon entering the second phase, the amount of carb intake can be increased by 5g per week.

 A person will stay in the Ongoing Weight Loss phase for a minimum nine weeks, or until they are within 10 pounds of their target weight.
 At this point, a person will enter the pre-maintenance phase and increase their carbohydrates by another 10g.

 A person will once again continue increasing their carbs weekly until they find their “Critical Carbohydrate Level for Maintenance” at which point they will enter the lifetime maintenance stage.

 What Is a Basic Meal In The Atkins Diet?

-There are several fruits that are high in energy which the body can burn quicker allowing the body to continue its weight loss.
+Several fruits are high in energy which the body can burn quicker allowing the body to continue its weight loss.

 During the early years of the Atkins popularity, and the popularity of other low-carb diets many companies joined in.
-Pepsi and Coke created their own line of products in hopes of maintaining business.
+Pepsi and Coke created their line of products in hopes of maintaining business.
 However, many other companies found themselves losing business with the Atkins craze.
-Pasta’s were created with lower carb counts, as well as specialty chocolate bars.
+Kinds of pasta with lower carb counts were created, as well as speciality chocolate bars.

 What Are The Health Concerns Of The Atkins Diet